StudentsCouncilCRCE/fragmag/content/be_prod/nikhil-dmello.md

 image: ./images/nikhil-dmello.webp
 endpoint: nikhil-dmello
 name: Nikhil Dmello
-line: I had to change my year book quote so that you don't find it offensive
+line: "I had to change my year book quote so that you don't find it offensive"
 ---